 Peter & Vivian Haloo: Zuni.
 Hallmark: P&V Haloo.
 Producing since 1965.
-Peter does the silver work and sets the stones, while his wife does the polishing.
-They specialize in "snake eye" settings using his grandparents" designs.
+Vivian has passed away.
+Peter now works on his own, using the hallmark Peter III Haloo, with an engraver.
+They specialized in "snake eye" settings using his grandparents" designs.

 Robert & Bernice Leekya: Zuni.
 Hallmark: RLB.
 Robert Leekya is the son of famous fetish carver Leekya Deyuse.

 Rosita & Anselm Wallace: Zuni.
 Hallmarks: RAW, R. Wallace, A Rosita Wallace.
 They began producing jewelry in 1955, specializing in mosaic and channel inlay.
 Anselm is well-known for his desert flower design.
 Rosita is known for her butterflies.
 Their work is featured in all the Zuni Jewelry reference books.

 Ruddell & Nancy Laconsello Zuni.
 Hallmark: RN Laconsello, in script.
 Nancy and Ruddell Laconsello have been making jewelry together since they were married in 1976.
 She does the inlay, and he does the silverwork and etching on their collaborative pieces.
 Nancy's sister is Dolly Banteah.

 Rudy & Mary Coriz: Santo Domingo.
 Hallmark: a feather.
 Husband & wife team whose jewelry features a wide variety of stones arranged in interesting designs and color patterns.
 Known for their colorful inlaid feather jewelry.

 Ruth Ann Begay: Navajo.
 Hallmark: RB.
 Ruth Ann Begay learned how to silversmith by watching her mother and her sister.
 Ruth began silversmithing professionally after high school and is now well-know for the quality of her work.